1. Introduction

 When the operating area reaches 300 hectares, the wear of hook teeth nos.
 1 to 3 is aggravated, and the coating peels off at the tooth edge.
 Meanwhile, hook teeth nos.
 4 to 8 show different degrees of wear on their front and rear tips, whereas hook teeth nos.
 9 to 12 show no obvious wear.
 Figure 7a–h presents the SEM images of the wear morphology of hook teeth nos.
 1 to 8 when the cotton picker has an operating area of 300 hectares.
 Figure 7(a1) presents a partial micrograph of the hook tooth no. 1 mark.
 When the operating area of the cotton picker reaches 300 hectares, many dense scratches can be observed on the hook tooth surface.

 Figure 7.
 Wear morphology of hook teeth nos.
-1 to 8 in a 300-hectare operation: (ah) Wear morphology of hook teeth nos.
+1 to 8 in a 300-hectare operation: (a–h) Wear morphology of hook teeth nos.
 1 to 8; and (a1) partial micrograph of the hook tooth nos.
 1 mark.

 3.2.4.
 Surface Microstructure of the Hook Teeth of the Spindle in a 450-Hectare Operation